1.0 Introduction

 sudo dnf install ./fortanix-fs-scanner-<version>-1.x86_64.rpm

-Generate the scanner configuration file as detailed in Section 5.0: File System Scanner Agent Configuration.
+Generate and configure the File System Scanner Agent configuration file as detailed in File System Scanner Agent Configuration File.

 NOTE